Careers360 Logo

 A:

-GATE syllabus 2026 will include three major sections viz.
+GATE syllabus 2026 includes three major sections viz.
 General Aptitude, Engineering Mathematics, and Core Engineering subjects are included at the graduation level.

 Q: When should I start preparing for GATE 2026?